MTR++: Multi-Agent Motion Prediction with Symmetric Scene Modeling and Guided Intention Querying: Experiments

 \myparagraph{Performance comparison on the Argoverse 2 dataset.} As shown in Table~\ref{tab:argo2_test}, we also provide the performance comparison of our approach on the Argoverse 2 dataset for reference.
-Since our latest MTR++ framework is designed for simultaneous motion prediction of multiple focal agents, we only evaluate our MTR framework on this dataset, which follows the common marginal motion prediction setting of this dataset.
 We compare our approach with the top-10 submissions on the leaderboard of Argoverse 2 dataset~\cite{argo2_leaderboard} at the time of our MTR framework submission.
 These submissions, primarily developed for the Argoverse 2 Motion Forecasting Competition 2022, represent highly competitive approaches.
-Notably, our MTR framework achieves new state-of-the-art performance with remarkable improvements in miss-rate-related metrics, highlighting the exceptional generalizability and robustness of our approach.
+Notably, our MTR framework achieves new state-of-the-art performance with remarkable improvements in miss-rate-related metrics.
+Moreover, our MTR++ further surpasses the performance of both MTR and other existing approaches across all three metrics, thereby highlighting the exceptional generalizability and robustness of our approach.